Finkbeiner test: History

-Aschwanden formulated the test in an article in Double X Science, an online magazine for women published on 5 March 2013.
+Aschwanden formulated the test in a 2013 article for the online magazine Double X Science.
 She created the test in the spirit of (but was not inspired by) the Bechdel test – used to highlight gender bias in film – in response to the sexist media coverage of women scientists she noticed.
 She recalled:

 Aschwanden named the test after journalist Ann Finkbeiner, winner of the 2008 AIP Science Communication Award, who had earlier written a post for the science blog The Last Word on Nothing about her decision not to write about the subject of her latest profile, an astronomer, "as a woman".

 Both journalists agree that the test "should apply mainly to the sort of general-interest scientist profiles that one might find in The New York Times or the front section of Nature, which are supposed to focus on professional accomplishments".
 The point of the test is to not overemphasize or privilege the gender of a female scientist.
 Even Finkbeiner, who vowed to "ignore gender" in her writing, actually tripped up on the tendency to focus on sex; in an astronomer's profile she considered mentioning that the scientist was the "first" to win a certain award.
 "After a reader urged Finkbeiner to stick to her pledge, she [left out 'the first.']"
 The tactic of singling out women as "role models" can also distort gender equality in the reception of news reporting.
-Students indiscriminately cite scholars and mentors of any sex or gender as "great role models"; being a role model is not unique to a person's sex or gender identity expression.
+Students indiscriminately cite scholars and mentors of any sex or gender as "great role models"; being a role model is not unique to a person's gender.
 Thus, emphasizing sex in profiles about members of marginalized groups reinforces their supposed difference, perpetuating gender bias in science.